Testing if a value is an integer in Javascript

 }

-NOTE: the above function uses WEAK VARIABLE TYPING - if you need to check is_int() using strong variable typing, just use example 2 instead.
+NOTE: the above function uses WEAK VARIABLE TYPING - if you need to check is_int() using strong variable typing, you will need to use a different approach.